-If you are keen to try this self-urine therapy, a drugless form of treatment, then follow these:
+If you are keen to try this self-urine therapy then follow these:

-- Continue taking small sips every day and gradually increase it to two, three and more as you get used to the taste
+- Continue taking small sips every day and gradually increase to two, three, and more as you get used to the taste.

-- As the weeks go by, you probably have gained enough courage to try a glassful
+- As the weeks go by, you have gained enough courage to try a glassful.

-- After every attempt to sip or drink your pee., do not forget to rinse your mouth with water
+- After every attempt to sip or drink your pee, don't forget to rinse your mouth with water.

 The first pee in the early morning is the best urine to drink.
-It is rich in nutrients as any hormonal secretion will take place when our body is relaxed and repairing itself.
-This will happen late at night and the early morning hours.
-However, it will taste strong and may be hard for beginners to try.
+It is rich in nutrients as any hormonal secretion will take place when your body is relaxed and repairing itself.
+This happens late at night and in the early morning hours.
+However, it will taste strong and is hard for beginners to try.

-During the first few days or the first week of urine therapy, you may feel weak or have a fever, as your body is adjusting and reacting to the treatment.
+During the first few days or the first week of urine therapy, you will feel weak or have a fever.
+Your body is adjusting and reacting to the treatment.
 This will slowly go away.